C0de-N1nja/Ethical-Hacking-Tools/tools/4_Keylogger/Advanced-Version/README.md

-# 🎯 Advanced Python Keylogger
+# 🎯 Advanced Python Keylogger — Ethical Hacking Utility

-This **Advanced Keylogger** is a stealthy, cross-platform surveillance utility built in Python.
-It is crafted for **ethical hacking**, **red teaming**, and **defensive security simulation** in authorized environments.
-Unlike the basic version, this tool records every keystroke with **intelligent context**—capturing modifier combinations, clipboard data, window focus, and even periods of user inactivity.
+This **Advanced Keylogger** is a stealthy, cross-platform surveillance utility built entirely in Python.
+It is designed for **ethical hacking**, **red teaming**, and **defensive security simulation** within authorized environments.

+Unlike the basic version, this tool records every keystroke with full context — including modifier combos, clipboard events, active window titles, idle states, and more.

-> ⚠️ This project is strictly for educational purposes.
+> ⚠️ For educational use only.
 Unauthorized use of keyloggers is illegal and unethical.

 ---

-## 📁 Directory Structure
+## 📁 Folder Structure

 ```

 Advanced-Version/
-├── README.md               # You are here
+├── README.md               # Tool documentation (this file)
 └── advanced_keylogger.py   # Full-featured Python keylogger script

 ```